 Only courses applicable to the programs and degrees offered by Lawrence and graded at a C- or better will be transferred.
 Credit is granted on the basis of 6 Lawrence units for three-and-one-third semester hours or five quarter hours, so a three-credit semester course is normally credited as 5 units at Lawrence.
 Transfer credit and transfer grades are used only in the computation of the composite GPA, not in the degree GPA or major or minor GPA (see "Grade Point Averages").

-Evaluation of credit for transfer students
+Transfer of credit for new students

-Transfer students must have official transcripts sent to Lawrence from their former institutions as part of the application process.
+Incoming students with transfer work must have official transcripts sent to Lawrence from their former institutions as part of the application process.
 Once a student is admitted, the registrar will evaluate the work for transfer.
 The registrar’s evaluation will include a list of courses accepted toward a Lawrence degree; the Lawrence units awarded to each accepted course; the total units accepted; a statement of the value of the grades earned at the former institution in the student’s composite grade-point average; a notation of courses that may be transferred pending completion of work, review of course descriptions and syllabi, and/or review by a Lawrence department; a notation of courses denied for transfer credit due to unsatisfactory grades or because the content is not applicable to a Lawrence degree; a statement of the work required for graduation; and a statement of the student's academic class standing on entry.
 Depending on work transferred and the major selected at Lawrence, a transfer student may need to complete additional units beyond the minimum required for a Lawrence degree in order to fulfill all degree requirements.

 Transfer of credit for continuing students

 Transfer credit will be applied to degree requirements as appropriate based on the subject of the course.
-If the student would like the transfer credit to fulfill a particular general education requirement, this should be stated in the petition, and a syllabus may be needed to make this determination.
+If the student would like the transfer credit to fulfill a particular general education requirement, this should be stated in the transfer course approval form, and a syllabus may be needed to make this determination.
 It is expected that the student and academic advisor will have reviewed the implications of transfer credit for degree and residence requirements.
 Transfer credit is used only in computing the student’s composite GPA and will not affect the degree GPA or major or minor GPA.

 Completion of the language competency requirement